kinnison/rust-workshop/session-03.md

 ???

-Cargo supports the concept of workspaces which are where a crate can have other crates stored inside it.
+Cargo supports the concept of workspaces which are where a crate (or just a directory) can have other crates stored inside it.
 This is commonly done for composite libraries or when you're writing a complex program with one or more internal libraries.

 We'll be using this in our homework (though I'll walk you through it step by step)

 With a workspace in place you can run things like `cargo build --all` to get all crates built, even if they're not direct dependencies of one another.